raikel/evphoto/README.rst

 Installation
 ============
+Note: The following installations instructions have been tested only in Ubuntu 20.04

 Before you are ready to run EvPhoto, ensure you have ``Python 3.7`` or later on your system as well the latest pip version.
 We recommend to run EvPhoto within a python virtual environment for easier management.
 If you don't have a virtual environment already created, create a new one by issuing the following commands within a directory of your choice: